Are You Entitled to Alimony in Arizona?

 amount of property awarded to the spouse seeking spousal maintenance.
 The court will also look at the income of both spouses to determine if alimony awarded.
 As a general rule, the court will consider all revenue received by either spouse.

 There are exceptions, however, to those general rules.
-For example, Arizona Revised Statute Section 25-530 does not permit the court to consider certain forms of military disability payments as income for child support or spousal maintenance.
+For example, Arizona Revised Statute Section 25-530 does not permit the court to consider certain forms of military disability payments as income for spousal maintenance.
 The Arizona Court of Appeals in the case of Swain v.
 Swain held a court abused its discretion when the judge considered the husband’s military disability pay in awarding spousal maintenance to the wife in that case.

 Certain types of military disability payments cannot be included when a trial judge determines whether to award alimony.
 The Arizona Court of Appeals in the case of Dougall v.
 Dougall held that those same disability benefits may be considered by a trial judge if he or she is determining how much to order a spouse to pay towards alimony arrearages.
 However, some types of military disability payments are not exempt by A.R.S.
 25-530 from being included in a husband’s income.